Skip to Content

 Who Can Promote BJJ Students to the Next Belt?

-Following the guidelines set out by the Internation Brazilian Jiu Jitsu Federation, only black belts can promote children to the next belt.
+Following the guidelines set out by the International Brazilian Jiu Jitsu Federation, only black belts can promote children to the next belt.

 However, in many gyms you may see an adult purple belt in bjj teaching the children’s class and awarding stripes and belts to the kids who attend (usually with the approval of the head instructor or black belt).

-A with many things in brazilian jiu jitsu, there isn’t a strict rule set as to who can or cannot promote a child to a higher belt or aware degrees.
-In the case that a gym has no black belt instrutor, belts as low as purple belts are able to promote students.
+A with many things in Brazilian jiu jitsu, there isn’t a strict rule set as to who can or cannot promote a child to a higher belt or aware degrees.
+In the case that a gym has no black belt instructor, belts as low as purple belts are able to promote students.

 Does a Belt Promotion Cost Anything?